MilanCurinckx/Soup.OrderSystem/ReadMe.md

 TODO:
 -Show amount of products in stock in stockController/view -Mail asking about PP
+-Make export of DB, create script to add some dummy data maybe?
+Or could just let profs do it through UI if all works well.
 KNOWN ISSUES:
 The unit tests sometimes run in the wrong order when you run all of them, they worked perfectly fine individually though(at least when I checked last time)